josiahmayanja/fyp_voting_dApp/README.md

 Please make sure to update tests as appropriate.

+You can contact me by sending to this email: jmayanja.xyz@gmail.com

 ## Running Unit Tests

 In the project the unit test have been written in the `ballot.js` file located in the `test` folder in the Mocha framework.